WormBase/website-genome-browsers/README.md

    a. https://github.com/WormBase/website-jbrowse-gff processes the GFF files obtained from ftp.wormbase.org and places the results in the agrjbrowse bucket.
+   (Note that the README in the website-jbrowse-gff repo will require changes to this repo before running the analysis step.)

    b. https://github.com/WormBase/website-jbrowse-protein processes the "amino acid" space GFF files from the WormBase ftp site and places them in the